phonchi/Computational-CryoEM/README.md

 # Computational CryoEM Methods
 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 This repository is a curated list of computational cryo-EM methods mainly targeted for single particle analysis!
+If you are looking for computational methods for cryo-ET, see [here](https://github.com/phonchi/Computational-CryoET).

 You will find the paper and associated software for the popular algorithms used in the cryo-EM field.